SantoshLatpate/Receipt-Processor/README.md

 #  Receipt Processor Application

-Welcome to the Receipt Processor for My Awesome Application!
+Welcome to the Receipt Processor!

 ## Prerequisites